 Around the world in 80 hours - recreating the journey

-Sailors could cover the 28,413 miles in 72 days by boat, which beats Phileas’ time but is still a lot slower than travelling by train and car.
+Sailors could cover the 28,413 miles in 72 days by boat.
+This beats Phileas' time but is still a lot slower than travelling by train and car.
 Sailing would take 41 more days than travelling by train, and 48 days more than driving.
-If you’re looking to stay traditional and stick closely to the original route – choosing car or boat is your best option as it will only require an alternative three times in the whole journey.
+If you're looking to stay traditional and stick closely to the original route.
+Choosing car or boat is your best option as it will only require an alternative three times in the whole journey.
 But choosing to travel by train could mean deviating from the route 21 times due to restricted rail line development in the Middle East.

 Check out this infographic

 While Phileas’ original route covered an impressive 40,765 miles, the maximum distance travellers will need to cover today is 31,925 miles by car.
 This distance is closely followed by boat with 28,413 miles, train with 35,547 and finally plane with 27,788.
 Find full details below in this great infographic: